 Students who have been academically dismissed are notified by the Registrar.
 They may appeal the academic dismissal to the Academic Appeals Committee by submitting a written appeal to the Office of Academic Affairs.
 Students may choose to be present at a hearing for the purpose of responding to specific requests for information from committee members.
-Written notification of the committee's decision will be sent to the student via their Bethel email address.
-Complete instructions and forms for the appeal process are sent by the Registrar when the students are notified of their dismissal.
+Written notification of the committee's decision will be sent to students via their Bethel email address.
+Complete instructions and forms for the appeal process are sent by the Registrar when the students are notified of their dismissal; the appeals process complies with the Minnesota Statutes, section 122A.09, subdivision 4, paragraph (c).

-Appeals of Grades and Other Academic Policies for a Course, Major, or Minor the decision, and then with the department chair.
+Appeals of Grades and Other Academic Policies for a Course, Major, or Minor

+Appeals related to grades and decisions of the registrar in applying academic policies to a course or requirements for a major or a minor should be made as soon as possible following the decision in question; the appeals process complies with the Minnesota Statutes, section 122A.09, subdivision 4, paragraph (c).
+The student will seek to resolve the matter first with the instructor or with the party directly responsible for the decision, and then with the department chair.
 (If the instructor is the department chair, the student should contact the appropriate divisional dean.)
 If after talking with the instructor and the department chair the matter is not resolved, the student may appeal in writing to the appropriate divisional dean.
 This written appeal must be received within three weeks of the decision.